(Scroll down for a related podcast episode.)

 Have you ever worked in an environment that seemed to be designed to crush the human spirit?
 To eliminate any sort of initiative or creativity?

-Maybe you have also seen working environments that seemed to liberate the human spirit, workplaces where people seemed to be more alive, more purposeful, more engaged — and also happier.
+On the other hand, maybe you have also seen working environments that seemed to liberate the human spirit, workplaces where people seemed to be more alive, more purposeful, more engaged — and also happier.

 This raises the question: how might we encourage more of the latter?
 How might we create environments that liberate the human spirit rather than suppress it?